quickintegrate/docs/docs/QuickIntegrate_Overview/Manage.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-#### QuickIntegrate platform also provides **API management** capabilities after deployment where we can scale the API, apply policies etc.
+#### QuickIntegrate platform also provides API management capabilities after deployment where we can scale the API, apply policies etc.

 <img src={useBaseUrl('/img/overwiew/Manage.png')} />;

 #### Projects
-This module, one can mange Projects, Services and Test Cases .
-These are linked to each other for tracing.Each Projects groups services which are deployed as spring Boot jar/microservices.
-Projects can be created & managed e.g Service versioning and duplication of services
+This module facilitates the management of Projects, Services, and Test Cases, interconnected for traceability.
+Projects categorize services, deployed as Spring Boot JARs or microservices.
+It allows for project creation and management, including service versioning and duplication.

 #### Requirements
-This module, one can mange all Requirements related artifacts like EPIC , Features and Stories.
-One can define the same in required details and provide the link to external system where its detailed.
-These are linked to each other for tracing.
+This module serves as a hub for managing all artifacts related to requirements, such as EPICs, Features, and Stories.
+It allows detailed definition and linkage to external systems for additional information, ensuring interconnectedness for traceability purposes

 #### Test Cases
-This module, one can mange all TestCase creation .
-Technical or Functional test case are detailed for completeness from Designer or Developer perspective.
-Test Cases can be against the Service or Story .
+This module facilitates comprehensive TestCase creation, detailing both technical and functional aspects from the perspective of Designers or Developers.
+Test Cases can be created for Services or Stories to ensure thoroughness.